Vikhyat2603/Machine-Learning-From-Scratch/My Neural Network/README.md

     are created, labelled, and shuffled.
 Noise levels and number of data points can be given for both datasets

 #### - Regression.py
-    Uses the Neural Network for a regression task - example given: trying to fit data on the curve y = 2x - x^2.
+    Uses the Neural Network for a regression task - example given: trying to fit data on the curve y = sin(x/10).
     Prints the NRMSE(Normalsied Root Mean Square Error) for both training and validation data.
-If livePlot is on, it shows the network's progress in trying to fit the data.
-    (livePlot slows down training and doesn't work on notebooks)
+If livePlot is on, it shows the network's progress in trying to fit the data. (livePlot slows down training and doesn't work on notebooks)

 #### - Classification.py
     Uses the Neural Network for a classification task.
 While training, prints the RMSE(Root Mean Square Error) for both training and validation data, along with accuracy percentage.
-If livePlot is turned on, it shows the network's progress with the binary classification by showing the network's output for a grid that is approximately the input space, in a coloured format from red to blue representing the network's confidence of whether it falls into the first class. (livePlot slows down training and doesn't work on notebooks)
+If livePlot is turned on, it shows the network's progress with the binary classification by showing the network's output for a grid that is approximately the input space, in a coloured format from red to blue representing the network's confidence of whether it falls into the first class. (livePlot slows down training and doesn't work inline)

 #### - MNIST.py
     Uses the Neural Network (with architecture 784,100,10) on the classic MNIST dataset.
-    On training for ~1 minute with Momentum and 2k training images, the network acheives 85% accuracy on the whole 60k image dataset.
+    On training for ~5 seconds with EWA update and 2500 training images, the network acheives 97% accuracy on the whole 60k image dataset.

 #### - mnist-files.rar
     Contains MNIST data in 4 ubyte files.
 Extract to ./mnist-files